melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Getting-Started.md

 ```
 implicit-monads:~ >
 ```
-This shows you are working in the Docker image.
+This shows you are working inside the Docker image.

-### Basic Testing
+## Basic Testing

 Try listing the files in the current directory:
 ```